QUMIA/data-preprocessing/README.md

 # data-preprocessing

-This repo contains a script that finds, processes and psuedonymizes the data.
+This repo contains a script that finds, processes and psuedonymizes the data for the QUMIA project.
+The project as a whole uses ultrasound data from patients who may have various neurological diseases, and explores computational models for diagnosis and classification.

+As every hospital system will have multiple ways in which such data is stored, thus programs in this particular repository are not meant to be generalizable.
+Work on machine learning models for diagnosis and classification based on patient data including ultrasounds is held in a different repository.
+If you are interested in applying this kind of analysis or collaborating with us please contact Candace Makeda Moore at c.moore@esciencecenter.nl .

 ## Dependencies